The Abandoned Small Town Of Fayette In Michigan Is Eerily Beautiful

 The trick for going ghost hunting in Michigan is 100 percent seasonality.
 Around Halloween, you see, many places open their doors for ghost-hunting sessions, as in the cast of Wayne Historical Museum.
 You can, of course, enjoy your own unofficial ghost hunt by booking a room at a local bed and breakfast with a haunted history or after a meal at a haunted pub.

 What are the best small towns in Michigan?

-Small towns rank among the most creepy places to visit in Michigan (especially if they’re abandoned)… but they can also be the most quaint and charming places in the whole world.
-Michigan’s many small towns have their own personalities, and many boast incredible dining scenes, histories, and other notable features.
+Small towns rank among the most creepy places to visit in Michigan (especially if they're abandoned)… but they can also be the most quaint and charming places in the whole world.
+The many small towns in Michigan each have their own personalities, and many boast incredible dining scenes, histories, and other notable features.
 There’s so much to love about cities like Douglas, Sturgis, and Milford.
 You may find, however, that some of the most underrated places on the map are also the most magical.
 Don’t be afraid to explore someplace new – Michigan is magical.